colinhacks/zod/README.md

 Conceptually, this is how Zod processes default values:

-1. If the input is `undefined`, the default value is returned
+1. If the input is `{}` for an object type or `undefined` for other types, the default value is returned.
-2. Otherwise, the data is parsed using the base schema
+2. Otherwise, the data is parsed using the base schema.

 ### `.describe`